 What’s an Approval Seeking Person to Do?

 These low self esteem triggering beliefs will dig you in to a deep reliance on positive feedback, just to receive that emotional and temporary high called validation.
 The more you worry about the external validation the more you sacrifice your emotional well-being.
+But don’t be so hard on yourself (take our ADVICE QUIZ to find out how not to be so hard on yourself!), the last you you need is to be excessively self-critical.

 So it’s time to confront and overcome any belief system telling you that you are not enough.
 Take that which does not serve your well-being and replace it with a positive, affirmative self talk.

-Confront the lie of inadequacy that you
+Confront the lie of inadequacy and that you

 need someone’s approval to be worthy, good enough or belong.

 There is no one more qualified to measure your worth or character than you.
-Pretending to be someone else, or putting so much time and effort in to an overachieving, inauthentic representation of who you truly are is emotional self sabotage.
+Pretending to be someone else, or putting so much time and effort in to an overachieving, inauthentic representation of who you truly are is emotional self-sabotage.

 Think back, if you’re old enough!, to the lovable fictional character Stuart Smalley on Saturday Night Live.
 Stuart hosted a little mock self-help program called “Daily Affirmations with Stuart Smalley.”